Writing Assistant Program

 Where?

-- Make a zoom appointment on Slug Success
+• Make a zoom appointment on Slug Success (instructions below)

 When?

-- Click here to see our availability, this is subject to change in the Spring Quarter
+• Click here (change to see below!) to see our availability, this is subject to change in the Winter Quarter

 One of the most important skills students can learn is to write well and to communicate their ideas with clarity.
 The Writing Assistant Program was created to train strong writers, seeks to aid in student success, and to build students’ confidence in their writing.
 This program provides peer support for students in any anthropology course.

-Make an Appointment with Ryann on Slug Success
+• Make an Appointment with Zoe on Slug Success

 To make an appointment, use this link: https://ucsc.campus.eab.com/pal/Q6QO4S4d8P

-Make an Appointment with Daniel on Slug Success
+• Make an Appointment with Kahena on Slug Success

 Schedule an appointment here: https://ucsc.campus.eab.com/pal/XYBfbFLp26